 Once we reached the snorkel spot, we jumped into the water next to the boat.

-The snorkeling area where the boat moored near Kona airport is next to a beach with jagged rocks.
+The snorkeling area where the boat was moored near Kona airport is next to a beach with jagged rocks.
 We had to keep from being drawn into the shore and crashing against the rocks.

 This is video of coral and fish seen while snorkeling.

 While snorkeling, lunch was served in the interior cafe area.
 The lunch buffet was deli meats and cheese, bread and condiments.
 Chips and drinks were also provided.
-You could eat all you want and they seemed to have plenty of food.
+You could eat all you wanted and they seemed to have plenty of food.

 The boat had a diving board and slide.
 A lot of families had a really fun time playing on them.